Heather Locklear: Relationships

 Locklear was married to Mötley Crüe drummer Tommy Lee from May 10, 1986, to 1993.
+Locklear filed for divorce due to Tommy's infidelity.
 After their divorce, she married Bon Jovi guitarist Richie Sambora, on December 17, 1994, in Paris.
-She gave birth to their only child, daughter Ava Elizabeth Sambora, on October 4, 1997.
+She gave birth to their only child, Ava Elizabeth Sambora, on October 4, 1997.
 Locklear filed for divorce from Sambora in February 2006.
 The following month Sambora filed for joint custody of their daughter and enforcement of a prenuptial agreement.
 Their divorce was finalized in April 2007.
 In the same month, Locklear began a relationship with fellow Melrose Place alumnus Jack Wagner.
 In August 2011, Locklear and Wagner announced they were engaged.
-The couple called off their engagement by that November.
+The couple had called off their engagement by that November.